seek-oss/koala/src/requestLogging/README.md

 It provides a few main features:

-- [`createLoggerContext, getLoggerContext, createLoggerContextMiddleware`](#context-logging) auto inject request based information into a logger's context
+- [`createLoggerContext, getLoggerContext, createLoggerContextMiddleware, contextFields`](#context-logging) auto inject request based information into a logger's context
 - [`createMiddleware`](#request-log) creates a Koa middleware for logging request and response information

 ## Context Logging

-`createLoggerContext` returns a `LoggerContext` instance which uses [`AsyncLocalStorage`](https://nodejs.org/docs/latest-v16.x/api/async_context.html#asynchronous-context-tracking).
+`createLoggerContext` returns a `LoggerContext` instance which is an [`AsyncLocalStorage`](https://nodejs.org/docs/latest-v16.x/api/async_context.html#asynchronous-context-tracking) instance under the hood.

-`getLoggerContext` returns the stored logger context from a `LoggerContext` instance for a given asynchronous context
+`getLoggerContext` returns the stored logger context from a given `LoggerContext` instance for the current asynchronous context

-`createLoggerContextMiddleware` sets the request context in a `LoggerContext` instance.
+`createLoggerContextMiddleware` sets the request context in a given `LoggerContext` instance.
 It takes a function which returns fields to include in the logger context.
-If no function is provided it will use the `contextFields` function.
+If no function is provided it will default to the `contextFields` function.
 This must be added early to the Koa middleware chain for the logger instance to be able to output context fields.

 `contextFields` returns an object containing key-value pairs for the request method, route, URL, [`X-Request-Id`] and ad-hoc `X-Session-Id`.
 This is intended to provide the essential information about the request;